Imagine…

 Is it too late to plant cucumbers in July?

-No. Cucumbers prefer warm soil temperatures for germination.
+No, it’s not too late to plant cucumbers in July.
+Cucumbers prefer warm soil temperatures for germination.
 You can sow cucumbers up to 6 weeks before your first frost date.
 And they’re a great crop to succession plant.
 Time your plantings 21 days apart.

 Is July too late to plant flowers?